-There is more to recycled yarns than T-shirt yarn and not all T-shirt yarn is recycled!
+There is more to recycled yarn than T-shirt yarn and not all T-shirt yarn is recycled!
 There are lots of recycled yarns in all kinds of materials, textures, sizes and prices.
-Unfortunately they take quite a bit of finding!
-Search terms don’t seem to bring up much and throw up all sorts of non recycled yarns.
-But as it’s a passion of mine to rethink waste I’ve been using recycled yarns for years and now I’ve created a list with links here so you don’t have to search for hours like I did.
+Unfortunately, they take some finding!
+Search terms don’t seem to bring up much and throw up many non-recycled yarns.
+But as it’s a passion of mine to rethink waste I’ve been using recycled yarns for years and I’ve created a list with links here so you don’t have to search for hours like I did.

 Just to let you know this post contains adverts and affiliate links, if you click or purchase anything via these links I might earn a small commission, at no extra cost to you.
 If you’d like to help support my blog please consider purchasing supplies through my links.
 You may read my full disclosure here if you’d like to know more.

-If you are in need of hooks for the yarn weight, one of my favourite makes Knit Pro Waves, it comes in a huge range of sizes with nice chunky handles.
-I use these a lot with plarn and chunkier recycled yarns.
-My fav for thinner yarns is Clover Soft Touch, I have these in 2.5mm through to 6mm and couldn’t be without them!
+If you need hooks for the yarn weight, one of my favourite makes is Knit Pro Waves.
+They are highly affordable and comes in a great range of sizes with comfortable chunky handles.
+I use these a lot with plarn and chunkier recycled yarns and they make an enormous difference to comfort.

 Super chunky Bulky weight

-T-shirt yarn is a great choice for chunky projects.
+T-shirt yarn is a fantastic choice for chunky projects.
 Hoooked Zpagetti was the original brand but there are now lots of brands.
 However t-shirt yarns can still be difficult to get hold of, with expensive postage.
 A lot of the popular yarn shops don’t stock them.
-Online I found lots of small sellers and a big worldwide online shop Love Crochet, who stock a limited range of colours for Hoooked and Wool and The Gang too.
+Online I found lots of small sellers and one big worldwide online shop Love Crochet, who stock a few different brands.

 If it’s Hoooked you especially love (and there’s so many reasons to love them).
 You can find their full range on their website with worldwide delivery here.
 Postage costs are high but free on orders over £50.
 There is also a smaller range of most of their yarns at Love Crafts.

-Paintbox yarns at LoveCrafts have now brought out a new Recycled T-shirt yarn, offering great value and a lovely range of choices.
+Paintbox yarns at LoveCrafts have their own brand of Recycled T-shirt yarn, offering great value and a lovely range of choices.

 I recently discovered Retwisst, who have a massive range of recycled yarns.
-They have a huge range of colours in Tshirt yarn and are a bit cheaper than other brands if you buy direct, postage is free for orders over £35, otherwise it’s pretty steep.
+They have an enormous range of colours in T-shirt yarn and are a bit cheaper than other brands if you buy direct, postage is free for orders over £35, otherwise it’s pretty steep.
 There are also resellers on Amazon and ebay for the UK and worldwide too.

-An alternative to t-shirt yarn is Ribbon tape, which is lighter in texture but still a super chunky yarn and is also used to make bags, rugs and chunky makes, but can be used for clothing too.
+An alternative to t-shirt yarn is Ribbon tape, which is lighter in texture but still a super chunky yarn and is also used to make bags, rugs and chunky makes, but can also be used for clothing.

 Retwisst XXLace (80% cotton and 20% polyester) 250g rolls (8-10 mm hook) and comes in a great range of colours.